This page contains

 Such languages can greatly benefit from formal uniform foundations, and we argue that such foundations should account for novel features critical to various application domains.
 Also, most of those languages provide limited type checking, or ignore it altogether.
 We believe type checking is essential for many applications, with usage ranging from error detection to optimization.

-This research line, based on a collaboration with Oracle Labs (US), seeks to address the above issues by making the querying interface of data providers effectively multi-lingual.
+Another research line, based on a collaboration with Oracle Labs (US), seeks to address the issue of making the querying interface of data providers effectively multi-lingual.
 The goal is to define an intermediate representation of queries (QIR) that is common to application programming languages and data providers of dif- ferent nature (e.g., Relational DBMS, key-value stores, map-reduce data stores, XML/JSon/RDF and other NoSQL databases, etc...).
 Database systems supporting the QIR interface can execute queries requested in QIR form, without requiring applications to translate them first into their main declarative querying interface (e.g., SQL, HiveQL, XQuery).

-Together with Évelyne Contejean and Stéfania Dumbrava we are curently workink on the formalisation in Coq of data intensive management systems in the context of the Datacert: towards data certification project supported by ANR (2016-2021).
+Together with Évelyne Contejean, Chantal Keller and Stefania Dumbrava we are curently working on the formalisation in Coq of data intensive management systems in the context of the Datacert: towards data certification project supported by ANR (2016-2021).
 The aim is to certify and verify, as well, data intensive systems such as RDBMS's and/or XML processing engines with the Coq proof assistant and the Why(3) platform.
-Preliminary work has been published at ESOP 2014 and is available here
+Preliminary work has been published at ESOP 2014 and is available here .
+Recently, we provided a Coq formalisation of Datalog (ITP 2017) and of SQL's query execution plans and physical algebra (ITP 2018).

 Le 18 décembre 2010, Madame Jacqueline de Romilly , helléniste, s'en est allée.